evilmartians/lefthook/docs/mdbook/configuration/exclude.md

 - A single regular expression (deprecated)

-> NOTE
->
-> The regular expression is matched against full paths to files in the repo,
+> **Note:** The regular expression is matched against full paths to files in the repo,
 > relative to the repo root, using `/` as the directory separator on all platforms.
 > File paths do not begin with the separator or any other prefix.